MrBollie/RME-Babyace-Pro-ALSA-Mixer-Patch/README.md

 # RME Babyface Pro Patch for ALSA Mixer

+**Important:** Project will be archived soon, as the code has been part of the mainline kernel since 2020 and I'm no longer maintaining it

 The Babyface Pro and its FS-successor feature a DSP allowing to do quite a bit of routing.
 This patch exposes the different routing junctions to alsa mixer, hopefully motivating people to create a nice little GUI. ;)

 Thanks RME for your support!

 ## Applying the patch

-*As this has been part of the mainline kernel since 2020, this shouldn't been needed anymore.*
+**As this has been part of the mainline kernel since 2020, this shouldn't been needed anymore.**

 Patch with `patch --strip=1 < RME-Babyace-Pro-ALSA-Mixer.patch` against your kernel sources.